Pars-Junior/2023-2024-Autonom-Red-2-Right/README.md

 Notes
 This autonomous routine is customized for the specific configuration and capabilities of Pars Junior #25186.
 Adjustments may be necessary based on field conditions and real-time performance observations.
-It' Only For Red2 left
+It' Only For Red2 right